 The work of the Research Support Facility and Mouse Pipelines teams was underpinned by our Mouse Colony Management System (MCMS).
 This system was developed in-house by the Scientific Operations Mouse Informatics Team and enabled us to demonstrate, at the highest standards, our high levels of efficient production, colony management and archiving.
 The database was continually improved by the Mouse Informatics Team in conjunction with the Mouse Pipelines and Research Support Facility teams.

 Model Pipelines produced and characterised knock-out mice for large-scale research projects, including the Sanger Mouse Genetics Project, KOMP2, EUCOMMTools, and the ...

 Mouse Molecular Technologies

-The Mouse Phenotyping team delivers phenotypic characterisation of mutant mice, typically knockouts of protein coding genes.
-Phenotyping encompasses a standardised set ...
+The Mouse Phenotyping team delivered phenotypic characterisation of mutant mice, typically knockouts of protein coding genes.
+Phenotyping encompassed a standardised set ...

 The Mouse Pipelines team supported biomedical research through the humane and optimized use of genetically-modified mice.